Memphis Apartment Manager Calls The Cops On A Black Man For Wearing Socks In Swimming Pool, Loses Job

-A Memphis apartment manager called the police on an African American family, apparently over the fact that one of the men in the family was wearing socks in the pool.
+A Memphis apartment manager called the police on an African-American family, apparently over the fact that one of the men in the family was wearing socks in the pool.
 This is at least the third incident this summer of African Americans being hassled at swimming pools.

-As KTLA-TV (Los Angeles) reports, Camry Porter and her boyfriend were swimming at the pool at their apartment complex, the Riverset Apartments in Mud Island, on July 4 when the incident occurred.
-She, her boyfriend, and two children were swimming when the apartment complex’s manager, Erica Walker, called the cops?
+As KTLA-TV reports, Camry Porter and her boyfriend were swimming at the pool at their apartment complex, the Riverset Apartments in Mud Island, on July 4 when the incident occurred.
+She, her boyfriend, and two children were swimming when the apartment complex’s manager, Erica Walker, called the cops.
 The reason was apparently the fact that the boyfriend was wearing socks in the pool.

-According to Porter, Walker, told them that he either needed to take off his socks, or they had to leave.
+According to Porter, Walker told them that he either needed to take off his socks, or they had to leave.

 Socks were not mentioned on the pool’s “proper attire” signage.
 The sign did say “No hats,” however.
 Porter says that several white men, including two who appeared to be Walker’s companions, were wearing hats.